 On July 21, 2020, the District entered into a contract with H.W.
 Lochner, Inc. to provide design engineering and regulatory permitting services for replacement and rehabilitation of both bridges.

-It is anticipated that construction will occur in the fall of 2021.
+It is anticipated that construction will occur in the spring/summer 2022.

 Estimated cost of construction is approximately $800,000.
 The design and construction work is fully funded within the District’s construction and development fund.